icopy-site/awesome/docs/awesome/awesome-spark.md

 A curated list of awesome [Apache Spark](https://spark.apache.org/) packages and resources.

 _Apache Spark is an open-source cluster-computing framework.
 Originally developed at the [University of California](https://www.universityofcalifornia.edu/), [Berkeley's AMPLab](https://amplab.cs.berkeley.edu/), the Spark codebase was later donated to the [Apache Software Foundation](https://www.apache.org/), which has maintained it since.
-Spark provides an interface for programming entire clusters with implicit data parallelism and fault-tolerance_  (https://github.com/awesome-spark/awesome-spark/blob/master/[Wikipedia 2017](#wikipedia-2017)).
+Spark provides an interface for programming entire clusters with implicit data parallelism and fault-tolerance_  ([Wikipedia 2017](#wikipedia-2017)).

 Users of Apache Spark may choose between different the Python, R, Scala and Java programming languages to interface with the Apache Spark APIs.